paul-dougherty/Passerina_hybrid_zone_changes/README.md

 # Passerina_hybrid_zone_changes

-Script for Dougherty et al. 2024, "Go west, young bunting, climate change drives rapid movement in a Great Plains hybrid zone"
+Scripts for Dougherty et al. 2024, "Go west, young bunting, climate change drives rapid movement in a Great Plains hybrid zone"

 All sequence reads used in the study are available at the NCBI Sequence Read Archive (PRJNA1137379).